jmberg/radiotap.github.io/fields/U-SIG.md

 Dissectors should show these per spec, in a PHY version specific namespace (e.g. "U-SIG::EHT::PPDU-Type-And-Compression-Mode").

-For the only currently defined version (PHY Version identifier 0 for EHT), the bits are shown in the following tables:
+For the currently defined versions (PHY Version identifier 0 for EHT, 1 for UHR), the bits are shown in the following tables:

 ### EHT MU PPDU U-SIG contents